OHDSI/MIMIC/README.md

 ### How to run the conversion

 #### To run the ETL pipeline end-to-end
-* load the latest standard OMOP vocabularies from http://athena.ohdsi.org if needed
+* load the latest standard OMOP vocabularies from http://athena.ohdsi.org
     * create a working copy of the loaded vocabularies, where custom mapping data will be added to
+* get custom mapping vocabulary _delta tables from https://github.com/TuftsCTSI/CVB/tree/main/MIMIC/Ontology
+* get other custom mapping vocabulary _delta tables, if needed
 * set variables in vocabulary_refresh/README.md
     * run vocabulary refresh commands given below from directory "vocabulary_refresh"
 * set the project variables in `conf/*.etlconf`